Wiselab2/findPhasiRNAs/README.md

 optional arguments:
-  -h, --help            show this help message and exit --input_library INPUT_LIBRARY, -i INPUT_LIBRARY
+  -h, --help            show this help message and exit --genome GENOME, -g GENOME
-                        Specify the name of the file which has the small-RNA reads.
-This option is mutually exclusive with --consolidated_library --consolidated_library CONSOLIDATED_LIBRARY, -clib CONSOLIDATED_LIBRARY
-                        Specify the name of the file which has the reads consolidated by the number of occurances.
-This must be in fasta format.
-The fasta header of each read must be followed by the number of times they occur in the original dataset separated by an underscore.
-For example, if the read occurs 90182 times, then the fasta header should read <read_name>_90182.
-You can provide any <read_name> as you wish.
-Please note that the number of occurances of the reads will be used to calculate phasing score.
-This option is mutually exclusive with --input_library.
-  --genome GENOME, -g GENOME
                         Specify the name of the genome fasta file of the organism.
 Please note that the program will not be